-If you wish to study in Netherlands, you must know the Netherlands student visa requirements.
-For both long-term and short-term study courses, you will require a Provisional Residence Permit (MVV) – an entry visa (or provisional residence permit).
+If you wish to study in Netherlands, you must know the Netherlands student permit requirements.
+For both long-term and short-term study courses, you will require a Provisional Residence Permit (MVV) – an entry permit (or provisional residence permit).

-If you want to remain in the country for more than three months, you must apply for a residency permit in addition to your entry visa (VVR).
-This is similar to a study visa, which allows you to remain in the country for the duration of your course.
-This visa can be extended for an additional three months.
+If you want to remain in the country for more than three months, you must apply for a residency permit in addition to your entry permit (VVR).
+This is similar to a study permit, which allows you to remain in the country for the duration of your course.
+This permit can be extended for an additional three months.

 Language requirement to study in Netherlands

 For postgraduate and PhD courses, English-language study programs are available.
 The English language is spoken by more than 90% of the population.
 A basic command of the English language is required.
 Universities in the Netherlands recognize the following test scores: